antofic/GraphCodable/Docs/UserGuide.md

 		- [Reference type replacement system](#Reference-type-replacement-system)

 ## Premise
 GraphCodable is a Swift encode/decode package (similar to Codable at interface level) that does not treat reference types as second-class citizens.
-Indeed, it also offers for value types a possibility normally reserved only for reference types: that of taking into account their identity to avoid duplication of data during archiving and de-archiving.
+Indeed, it also offers for value types a possibility normally reserved only for reference types: that of taking into account their identity to avoid duplication of data during encoding and decoding.

 GraphCodable was born as an experiment to understand if it is possible to write in Swift a library that offers for all Swift types the functions that NSCoder, NSKeyedArchiver and NSKeyedUnarchiver have for Objective-C types.

 The answer is basically yes and even with improvements in some cases.

 There remains a cumbersomeness that becomes apparent only when the data structure forms a *cyclic* graph.
-In this situation it is necessary to use a different method (`deferDecode`) instead of the usual one (`decode`) during dearchiving to "break" the cycle.
+In this situation it is necessary to use a different method (`deferDecode`) instead of the usual one (`decode`) to "break the cycle" and bring the decoding to a successful completion.
+This issue is related to the fact that if the reference type **A** contains a link to **B** and **B** a link to **A**, then in order to initialize **A** and **B** during decoding it is necessary to partially initialize **A** or **B** and this is not allowed in Swift.

-This issue is related to the fact that if the reference type A contains a link to B and B a link to A, then in order to initialize A and B during dearchive it is necessary to partially initialize A or B and this is not allowed in Swift.
+Also, GraphCodable cannot rely on compiler magic that allows Codable to encode and decode value types without writing code.
+In this regard, I intend to evaluate whether the next developments of the language (in particular, *reflection* and *macros*) will allow such "magic" to be implemented in GraphCodable.

 Graph Codable uses a very similar interface to Codable: